vijayrami/Magelearn_ProductsGrid/README.md

 # Magelearn_ProductsGrid

-Add Products Grid and Custom Collection in UI Component form in custom module Magento2
+1. Display the products grid in the tab section for edit form data.

+2. Create a tag and category on the fly from the edit form.

+3. Display the Custom Collection Grid on the form widget.